Danielelucon/fluorescence-kinetics-analysis/README.md

 # fluorescence-kinetics-analysis

-#
-WORK IN PROGRESS --> Tested for Y(II), working on ETR, NPQ and lightcurves
-#

 FLUORESCENCE KINETICS ANALYSIS PIPELINE

 Welcome to my first independent repository.
-This project is focused on the downstream analysis of fluorescence data obtained from either intact algae or spinach-extracted thylakoids.
+This project is focused on the downstream analysis of fluorescence data obtained from either intact algae or spinach-extracted thylakoids for a rapid processing and plotting

 The measurement types are similar to standard DUAL-PAM outputs.
 The fluorometer natively processes the raw data, and the Python notebooks in this branch handle the kinetic visualisation, standard deviation calculations, and automated multi-panel grid generation.